 The rising cost of funerals

-Since 2004 the average cost of a funeral in the UK has risen by an astonishing +112%.
-This has increased the average cost to more than £4,000.
+Since 2004 the average cost of a funeral in the UK has risen by an astonishing +122%.
+This has increased the average cost to well over £4,000.

 Unfortunately, without putting the right provisions in place, the responsibility of paying for your funeral falls to your loved ones.